liv7c/devblog/posts/vim-with-vscode.md

 * `vim.useSystemClipboard` is a must-have.
 It ensures that you can copy something in your file and it will store it in your system clipboard (same thing for pasting).
 By default, vim does not use the system clipboard and it can be a frustrating experience.
 If you do not use this setting and want to copy something to your system clipboard, you will have to use `*y`.
 * `vim.smartRelativeLine`: this one was a life changer for me to get faster moving around in normal mode.
 Instead of line numbers, you only see the line number of your current line.
 The number before every other line is relative to your current position.
 You can go, for instance, to the line that is 2 lines above your current line doing `2k`.

-## Some custom shortcuts
+## Creating custom shortcuts

 Remaps are the secret sauce when you start using vim as your main code editor.
 You can associate whatever action you often do to a keyboard shortcut.
-In vscode, you can already get a feel for some of the customizations you can create.
+In VSCode, you can already get a feel for some of the customizations you can create.

 Some of my shortcuts: